accre/Python/theano/README.md

 	pip install theano

-If theano is already installed, you don't need to do this.
+If you're using the already installed packages, you don't need to do this.

 Next, make a SLURM file similar to the one attatched (slurm_example.slurm).
 This file specifies information about your task and the instructions for running.

-The instructions in our example script include activating your virtual environment and running the check.py script, which runs a simple job on the gpu:
+The instructions in our example script include specifying packages, activating your virtual environment and running the check.py script, which runs a simple job on the gpu:

-	source venv/bin/activate
+	setpkgs -a python3.4.2 # this includes theano setpkgs -a cudnn7.0-v3
+	setpkgs -a cuda7.0

+	source venv/bin/activate # not needed if you are using installed packages only

 	python check.py

 Try running the included script with sbatch: